MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 But if there are no common networks, then the remote object will never be created.

 > [!NOTE]
-> Games are not required to connect to more than one network simultaneously in order to use PlayFab Party successfully.
+> Games aren't required to connect to more than one network simultaneously in order to use PlayFab Party successfully.
 > You can learn more about whether and how to use multiple networks in a [subsequent advanced topic](concepts-multiple-networks.md).

 ## Common object attributes